slathrop/git-scripts-win/README.md

 # Git Shell Scripts for Windows (Batch Files)

-Simple Windows Batch files for common git operations.
+Simple Windows Batch files for common **Git** operations.

-## Installation

-Simply copy these files into the root folder of your git repo.
-Several free tools are also highly recommended (see download links in the following sections).

-## Recommended Setup
+## Welcome, Let's get Productive with Git on Windows!

 If you are completely new to **Git** and you are on the Windows platform you're in luck, because I'm about to walk you through the steps to get productive with **Git** quickly!